qpliu/esolang/intercal/README.md

 ```
     PLEASE READN'T
 ```
 outputs a bit with value 0.
+I don't think any major language has even one output bit statement, let alone two.

 This implementation has a 7 bit buffer.
 If the buffer is full, outputting a bit causes the 8 bits to be written and the buffer to be cleared.
 The